Skip to main content

 General measures

-You should avoid using computers directly on your lap, do not carry your mobile phone in your trouser pocket, avoid long soaks in a hot bath or sauna/ steam rooms, and do not use a seat heater in your car because increased temperatures can affect sperm production.
+You should avoid using computers directly on your lap, do not carry your mobile phone in your trouser pocket, avoid long soaks in a hot baths or sauna/steam rooms, and do not use heated car seats because increased temperatures can affect sperm production.

 Management of obstruction